Inclán Sport Club

 Inclán Sport Club (sometimes referred as Inclán Sport) is a Peruvian football club, playing in the city of Mollendo, Arequipa, Peru.

 History

 The Inclán Sport Club was founded on July 27, 1919.

-In 2011 Copa Perú, the club classified to the Departamental Stage, but was eliminated by Deportivo Estrella in the Second Stage.
+In 2011 Copa Perú, the club qualified to the Departamental Stage, but was eliminated by Deportivo Estrella in the Second Stage.

-In 2016 Copa Perú, the club classified to the Departamental Stage, but was eliminated by Binacional in the First Stage.
+In 2016 Copa Perú, the club qualified to the Departamental Stage, but was eliminated by Binacional in the First Stage.

-In 2017 Copa Perú, the club classified to the Departamental Stage, but was eliminated by Cerrito Los Libres in the First Stage.
+In 2017 Copa Perú, the club qualified to the Departamental Stage, but was eliminated by Cerrito Los Libres in the First Stage.